 Travelling with teens is one of the most enjoyable, amusing, rewarding and challenging experiences that any parent will undertake.
 I know.
-I’m currently travelling the world for a year with my husband and our 16 and 13-year-old teenagers.
-But I couldn’t do it without wine for me, and a few teenage essentials for them.
+I’m currently travelling the world for a year with my husband and our 16 and 13-year-old kids.
+I couldn’t do it without wine and a comfy neck pillow for me, for me, travel gadgets for my husband and a few teenage travel essentials for them.
 Over the past three months, I have said thanks more than a hundred times for investing in the sanity-saving (ours and theirs) products that we bought for our teenagers before we set off from New Zealand on our travels.
+We have also been lucky enough that family and friends bought our kids some fabulous travel gifts that have come in really handy.

 Travelling With Teenagers.10 Items To Keep Everyone Sane.